nguyensjsu/sp18-202-techninjas/Project Journal.md

 * Communicated with team members about the game engine, ddesign patterns that can be included.
 * Finalized one design pattern for each team member
 * Started working on development of a code.

+### Owned by: Divya Bharti
+#### Core Value- Simplicity

+For simplicity's sake we decided that that we'll keep only two gem collections for now.

+Activities:
+* Developed the two  walls fence for the game.
+* Planning to add two other walls additionally.